-The Fulbright Arctic Scholars will meet in Washington, DC, for a week of public and closed events that highlight their research.
-Fulbright Arctic Week is October 24-26, 2016.
+The Fulbright Arctic Scholars meet in Washington, DC, for a week of public and closed events that highlight their research.
+Fulbright Arctic Week is October 24-28, 2016.

 Dartmouth announced the Arthur L. Irving Institute for Energy and Society, established to advance the understanding and knowledge of a resource that powers modern life and is directly related to society’s standard of living and success.